JuliaGPU/juliagpu.org/content/learn.md

 title: "Learn"
 ---

-## GPU computing in Julia
+## Effective CUDA GPU computing in Julia

+* Design and benefits of the Julia GPU stack
+* Composability with existing (non-GPU) software
+* Performance killers and tools for optimization
+* Demonstration

 {{< youtube 7Yq1UyncDNc >}}

 </br>

-## CUDAnative.jl: How Julia is compiled to GPUs
+## How Julia is compiled to CUDA GPUs

+* Design and implementation of the Julia language
+* Retargeting the language to GPUs
+* Use of LLVM with LLVM.jl
+* Benefits of a high-level language for GPU programming

 {{< youtube Fz-ogmASMAE >}}